FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

 - Don't miss out on the night market held each night on the main road by the Holiday Inn in Batu Ferringhi.
 There are great deals here-souvenirs, sunglasses, clothes and more!
 It is one of the longest night markets we have seen in all our travels!
 The kids will have fun bargaining for their treasures.
 Children will enjoy a ride on a trishaw down the road.
 This is one of the most popular Penang attractions.

 - The Butterfly farm has rebranded as Entopia and is a place most kids will love (my youngest daughter NOT included as she screamed at the top of her lungs when one landed on her!).
 There are many beautiful butterflies flying around the enclosed gardens as well as some creepy crawlies to check out.
 Don't miss the release time, when you can release butterflies for their very first flight.
 There is a small snack bar to get drinks just outside the exit.
-Currently closed and to reopen in early 2016 their mission is "Living in Harmony with Mother Nature" and they plan to showcase nature for all ages.
+Their mission is "Living in Harmony with Mother Nature" and they plan to showcase nature for all ages.
+A great things to do in Penang for kids of all ages!!

 Cultural art and activities + games + travel quizzes + food and much more